imk2081/veri-yapilari/Odev2/README.md

-HuffmanNode
+HuffmanNode,
-HuffmanTree
+HuffmanTree,
-HuffmanCode
+HuffmanCode,
-string to tree
+string to tree,
 strint to code